n8n-io/n8n-docs/docs/nodes/creating-nodes/general-guidelines.md

 ### Node Icons

 Check existing node icons as a reference when you create own ones.
 The resolution of an icon should be 60x60px and saved as PNG.

+### Node versions

+n8n now supports node versioning and it's a blast!
+You can make changes to existing nodes without breaking the existing behavior by introducing a new version.
+You can check an example of a versioned node by browsing the [Mattermost node](https://github.com/n8n-io/n8n/blob/master/packages/nodes-base/nodes/Mattermost/v1/MattermostV1.node.ts).

+Node versioning in a glimpse:

+- The main node file should now extend `NodeVersionedType` instead of `INodeType`
+- The main node file now only contains a base description containing the `defaultVersion` (usually the latest) and a list of versions
+- We recommend you use `v1`, `v2`, etc. for version folder names
+- A new code separation has been created and can be seen in the Mattermost node above.
+Highlights:
+`actions` folder with the implementation of each action the node can perform
+`description` folder with the node parameters, separated by folders
+`methods` is an optional folder with the loading dynamic parameters' functions
+`transport` is a folder with all the communication implementation

+**Note:** For both `actions` and `description` folders we recommend using `resources` as subfolders and `operations` as file names.
+This make browsing through the code a lot easier.
+This can be simplified for nodes that have a less complicated structure.